Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

-For $\alpha \in (Q , Q + \sqrt{2/3})$, an \emph{$\alpha$-quantum wedge} is an ordered Poissonian collection of doubly-marked quantum surfaces, each with the topology of the disk (the two marked points correspond to the points $\pm\infty$ in the infinite strip in~\cite[Definition~4.19]{wedges}).
+For $\alpha \in (Q , Q + \sqrt{2/3})$, an \emph{$\alpha$-quantum wedge} is an ordered Poissonian collection of doubly-marked quantum surfaces, each with the topology of the disk (the two marked points correspond to the points $\pm\infty$ in the infinite strip in~\cite[Section~4.5]{wedges}).
 The individual surfaces are called \emph{beads} of the quantum wedge.
 One can also consider a single bead of an $\alpha$-quantum wedge conditioned on its quantum area and/or its left and right quantum boundary lengths.
 See~\cite[Section~4.4]{wedges} for more details.
 Quantum wedges in the case when $\alpha \in (Q , Q + \sqrt{2/3})$ are called \emph{thin wedges} (because they are not homeomorphic to $\BB H$).
-It is sometimes convenient to parameterize the set of quantum wedges by a different parameter $\frk w$, called the \emph{weight}, which is given by \eqb \frk w = \sqrt{\frac{8}{3}}\left( \sqrt{\frac{2}{3}} + Q - \alpha \right) > 0. \eqe The reason why the weight parameter is convenient is that it is additive under the gluing and cutting operations for quantum wedges and quantum cones studied in~\cite{wedges}.